una/una.github.io/_posts/blog/2015-06-07-hacking-visited.md

 > "For privacy reasons, browsers strictly limit the styles you can apply using an element selected by this pseudo-class: only color, background-color, border-color (and its sub-properties), outline-color, column-rule-color, and the color parts of fill and stroke."

 So you can only change color?
 Well, being the stubborn girl I am, I knew I could work around this.
-I first tried to inject style with Javascript.
+I first tried to inject style with JavaScript.
 That was fine -- but it didn't overpower the style logic embedded in browsers.
 The method `getComputedStyle()` is disabled for this pseudo class.
 According to the official Mozilla developer documentation: **"the method getComputedStyle will lie."** Nice.

 Then, I thought: maybe I can use the `color: transparent` to essentially hide the pseudo element content and only show the color when I want to apply them!
 I'm changing only the color, right?
 But when I did this, *all* of the pseudo elements (not just the visited ones) disappeared... *Wat?* ...
 It turns out that the `:visited` tag will always pull its parent's alpha channel.
 So, even trying `rgba(0,0,0,0)` will make everything disappear.